VM Import

 apiVersion: migration.harvesterhci.io/v1beta1

-This can take a while based on the size of the virtual machine, but users should see VirtualMachineImages created for each disk in the defined virtual machine.
+The duration of the import process depends on the size of the virtual machine.
+While the import process may take some time, you should see VirtualMachineImages created for each disk in the defined virtual machine.

 The list of items in networkMapping will define how the source network interfaces are mapped to the Harvester Networks.